openwallet-foundation/bifold-wallet/DEVELOPER_MACOS_arm64.md

     IMPORTANT: close and start a new terminal session

-1. Install Watchman
+2. Install Watchman

     ```
     brew install watchman
     ```

-1. Install NVM
+3. Install NVM
     ```
     brew install nvm
     ```
     Follow post installation instructions.
-The following should be added to your `~/.zprofile`
+The following should be added to your `~/.zshrc`
     ```sh
     source $(brew --prefix nvm)/nvm.sh
     ```
-1. Install Node
+4. Install Node (use the version from the GitHub Actions)
     ```sh
     nvm install 18.18.2
     ```

-    Activate node version by adding the following to your `~/.zprofile`
+    Activate node version by adding the following to your `~/.zshrc`
     ```sh
     source $(brew --prefix nvm)/nvm.sh
     nvm use 18.18.2
     ```

-1. Install Yarn
+5. Install Yarn
     ```sh
     corepack enable
     corepack prepare yarn@3.3.1 --activate
     ```
     IMPORTANT: Check `packageManager` for the exact and up-todate version in the root [package.json](./package.json)
-1. Manually Download and Install Android Studio as per documentation: https://developer.android.com/studio
+6. Manually Download and Install Android Studio as per documentation: https://developer.android.com/studio

-        1. Setup Android SDK by adding the following to your `~/.zprofile`
+        1. Setup Android SDK by adding the following to your `~/.zshrc`
             ```sh
             # The ordering is important!!!
             export ANDROID_HOME=$HOME/Library/Android/sdk